Why is MOM crying too?

 Rafeea Roche

-Rafeea is your intuitive guide to discovering your gifts, the co-owner of Spectacular Creations – South Florida, LLC.
-She is an Intuitive Mindset & Transformation Life Coach.
+Rafeea is an Intuitive Mindset & Transformation Life Coach.
 She guides women on their path toward accepting and embracing who they truly are.
 She teaches them how to find the magic within themselves so they can transition to the next step and reach their goals.
 Life happens to us all, even Rafeea is not exempt.
 She is married to the love of her life and share three beautiful children together.
 They are all close in age and Rafeea understands firsthand the difficulties life has to offer when juggling a marriage, children, and a career.
 She is an entrepreneur who has a wide vast of experience in sales and marketing who recognizes the fluctuations that occur in business.
 However, after making good money and selling one business venture only to start another, she realized her true passion was not in making money, it is in helping people.
 This opportunity is not just another job for her.
 She is invested in seeing each of her clients grow mentally, spiritually, emotionally, and socially.
 She is devoted to her craft of teaching each of you how to live a full life.
 She loves engaging in meaningful conversations with people who are looking to leave footprints.
 She loves to connect with women all over the world.

 LEAVE A REPLY